SravanRajupalem/FootballPredictions/README.rst

     team_url = find_team_urls(league_url)

-After generating a few more options to obtain the final list of URLs for all desired players, the following function can now pull the players' injuries
+After generating a few more steps to obtain the final list of URLs for all desired players, the next 2 following functions can now pull the players' injuries.
+Then, this is exported into a dataframe called 'player_injuries_df.csv'

 .. code:: python